 To give you an example of how this sort of analysis might work, listening to the output of long-time Radiohead producer Nigel Godrich reveals that he often favors dense arrangements containing many subtle layers, deftly mixed together.
 This approach achieves complexity without sluggishness.
 Now it’s your turn to work out your favorite producer’s approach in the same way!

-The second fundamental perspective for close listening musical analysis is timbre, or tonal color.
+The second fundamental EDM production tip for close listening musical analysis is timbre, or tonal color.
 This term really refers to the typical frequency makeup of the sound produced by certain instruments.
 For example, the sound of a cymbal is described as “bright” because it contains lots of high frequency information, whereas a bassoon’s sound is termed “dark” because the bulk of its energy is present in the low to low-mid frequency range.

 When analyzing music from this perspective, a good approach is to begin more broadly and then focus in on specific details when your ear is better trained.
 This means identifying general tonal characteristics of the track as a whole and then zooming in on different parts, layers, or instruments individually.